 Whole genome sequencing

-If you require a whole genome sequencing (WGS) test, please refer to our whole genome sequencing page for further information on the process and necessary training prior to your first referral.
+If you require a whole genome sequencing (WGS) test, please refer to our whole genome sequencing page for further information on the process and necessary training prior to your first order.